 While there are tons of investing quotes out there, I decided to slim it down to the best ones and a selection of my favorites.

-Some of these quotes will be from years ago and others might be more recent and from well-known people.
+Some of these investment quotes will be from years ago and others might be more recent and from well-known people.
 But the goal of these is to help you make better investing decisions!

 1. “A lot of people with high IQs are terrible investors because they’ve got terrible temperaments.
 You need to keep raw, irrational emotion under control.” — Charlie Munger